NS-Sheam/flat-sharing-app-client-next-js/README.md

 # Flat Sharing Application

+## Live Site

+You can visit the live site [here](https://flat-sharing-application-client.vercel.app/).

 ## Description

 A web application to facilitate flat sharing, allowing users to post, search, and request to share flats.